Edward Anthony Holden: Personal life

 By the time of his death, Holden owned 1500 acre of land in Derbyshire and about 500 acre of land in Leicestershire.
 In his home village of Aston, he had bought numerous cottages and fields in small lots including the, Coach & Horses and the schoolhouse.
 It isn't clear who eventually came into the possession of the lands in Leicestershire, but the lands in Aston were disposed of in one lot in 1898.
 William Dickson Winterbottom bought these lands from Edward Charles Shuttleworth Holden.

+Legacy

+A window in Aston's church is the memorial to Holden's eighteen-year-old son as well as a memorial to him in old Harrovian.

+Through his son Charles, he was a grandfather of Edward Charles Shuttleworth Holden (b.
+1865), a Maj. in the Derbyshire Yeomanry.